julianbrowne/graffeine/readme.md

 # Graffeine

+Caffeinated Graph Exploration for Neo4J

 ## Update June 2015

 Graffeine has been (almost) completely re-written.
 Some of the major changes include:

 *   Styling.
 Swapped out all the JQuery UI styling and replaced with Bootstrap.
 This gives a much cleaner interface that is clear in HTML terms and also more extendible.
 *   Tests.
 The original suffered from a lack of them.
 The new version has far more.
 *   Redesigned.
-There are now two directories: a server-side component and a client side GUI.
-The client can be run on it's own, which means it's easy to replace the server with another (ruby, java) version.
+There are now two directories: a server-side component (server) and a client side GUI (client).
+The client can be run on it's own, which means it's easy to replace the server with another (Ruby, Java) version.
 *   Cleaned.
 All UI components are now self-contained and follow a similar (JavaScript [Module](http://www.adequatelygood.com/JavaScript-Module-Pattern-In-Depth.html)) pattern.
 *   Functionality.
 Everything that came up in new feature requests has been added.

 ## Introduction

-Caffeinated Graph Exploration for Neo4J

-Graffeine is both a useful interactive demonstrator of graph capability and a simple visual administration interface for small graph databases.
+Graffeine is a visually interactive client for small [Neo4J](http://neo4j.com/) graph databases.

-Here it is with the, now canonical, Dr Who graph loaded up:
+Here's a screenshot with the, now canonical, Dr Who graph:

 ![ScreenShot](https://raw.githubusercontent.com/julianbrowne/graffeine/master/public/assets/images/screenshot-drwho.jpeg)